How to Make Sweet and Savory Overnight Oats

 The base of your overnight oats should be this: one cup of oats to 1½ cups of your liquid of choice (soy milk, almond milk, chicken broth, and coconut milk can all be used).
-Of course, you can always adjust the liquid component to your preference -- if you like runnier oats, then add ¼ cup more.
+Of course, you can always adjust the liquid component to your preference—if you like runnier oats, then add ¼ cup more.
 If you prefer a thicker version, lessen the liquid.
-Feel free to use rolled oats or steel cut; because steel cut is a bit tougher I’d recommend increasing the amount of liquid that you pair with it.
+Feel free to use rolled oats or steel cut.
+Because steel cut is a bit tougher, I’d recommend increasing the amount of liquid that you pair with it.
 With that in mind, here are three different ways to prepare overnight oats:

-Peanut butter is the base to many beloved combinations: PB&Js, chocolate peanut butter cups, the Elvis sandwich.
+Peanut butter is the base of many beloved combinations: PB&Js, chocolate peanut butter cups, or the Elvis sandwich.
 Add a tablespoon of PB to your base of overnight oats and stir well, ensuring that the peanut butter is thoroughly mixed.
 For this particular recipe, I love to use oat milk or soy milk because the heartiness of those two dairy-free milks tastes especially complementary to the peanut butter.
 In the morning, top it off with sliced banana and bacon if you’re a fan of Elvis, a scoop of jelly for a more nutritious PB&J, or chocolate shavings because it’s perfectly acceptable to have chocolate in the a.m.

 Oats don’t always have to be cinnamon apple or blueberry-flavored.
 It’s possible to have a hearty, salty version of overnight oats to start your day.
 Instead of using milk, add chicken broth to your oats, plus a sprinkle of garlic powder, ground ginger, black pepper, salt, a teaspoon of soy sauce, and a splash of sesame oil.
 In the morning, microwave the base and top it with a fried egg, scallions, and pork floss.
 It’s not congee, but it’s just as good.

 Dessert for breakfast is perfectly acceptable, right?
-I mean, we eat stacks of pancakes drizzled in syrup and blueberry muffins with brown sugar crusts -- what’s wrong with a chocolate-pudding inspired meal?
+I mean, we eat stacks of pancakes drizzled in syrup and blueberry muffins with brown sugar crusts—what’s wrong with a chocolate-pudding inspired meal?
 For these overnight oats, use your preferred chocolate milk as the liquid.
 Top the oats with cocoa powder, raspberries, and chocolate curls.
-Indulge; chocolate is satisfying, no matter the time of day.
+Indulge—chocolate is satisfying, no matter the time of day.